quicwg/base-drafts/draft-ietf-quic-transport.md

 : The next two bits (those with a mask of 0x0c) of byte 0 are reserved.
 These bits are protected using header protection (see Section 5.4 of {{QUIC-TLS}}).
   The value included prior to protection MUST be set to 0.
-An endpoint MUST treat receipt of a packet that has a non-zero value for these bits after removing protection as a connection error of type PROTOCOL_VIOLATION.
+An  endpoint MUST silently drop any packet that has a non-zero value for these bits after removing protection.

 Packet Number Length (P):